foggynight/grayscale/README.md

 # grayscale

-Convert an image or video to grayscale.
+Convert images or videos to grayscale.

 **Note:** Currently only supports the PNG and MP4 formats.